kinkatse/Lucky-7/README.md

 ## Closing Thoughts:
 - Thank you for giving me this opportunity to challenge myself.
 This was very stressful and made me grow more even if I didn't accomplish a finished product in time.
 I am excited to continue working on this and show more progress throughout the week!
 Keep in tuned!
-- NOTE: If I do make edits, I will make a branch so the main branch will be what should be assessed.
-Any changes and commits will be on that new branch and made available (with instructions to get to it) on the end of this ReadME.